JuhyungSon/SimLab/README.md

 - ProgressBar: It represent that the progress of the video lecture.

-- Rotate: This code controls the rotation of the DC(Distialliation Column) in the center of the desk in the lobby scenario.
-The user may view the DC(Distialliation Column) from the lobby.
+- Rotate: This code controls the rotation of the DC(Distillation Column) in the center of the desk in the lobby scenario.
+The user may view the DC(Distillation Column) from the lobby.

 - SceneTransitionManager: This code assists the user in moving from scene to scene.